 Following on from the previous point, keeping track of your remittances can be difficult.
 This is why many people under the remittance basis of tax have segregated accounts to help them keep track of exactly how their foreign income is being spent.

-The Revenue Commissioners take the approach that income is remitted from an account in priority to capital gains, and then subsequent capital in the same account.
+The Revenue Commissioners take the approach that income is remitted from an account in priority to capital gains and subsequent capital in the same account.
 An expert tax adviser will be able to help you efficiently structure your foreign bank accounts to maximise the benefit of the remittance basis of tax.

-4. Speak to an expert
+4. Speak to a Tax Expert

 It might seem like with enough research, you can take care of your remittance basis tax liability yourself.
 While this can be true, it’s often the case that important factors get overlooked.
 Even the experts sometimes struggle with fully comprehending your tax liability.
 This is usually due to each case being so different to the next.